jvivar2383/jvivar2383/README.md

 - Mixing Layer Height and its Effects on Pollutants during NYC's Heat Wave event.
 - Algorithm Optimization to Accurately measure Mixing Layer Height Levels using Doppler Lidar Technology.
-- Community College Learning outcomes in The Bronx.

 You can also find me at: